Alexgrosy/hewalex-geco-protocol-for-esp8266-esp32-Arduino-IDE/README.md

 we'll use the esp8266/esp32 SoftwareSerial Library to communicate with the MAX3485

 No WiFi connectivity is shown, just some output to the serial port, but you can also very easily adapt everything for your needs.
+In the sample shown, it will read the 8 temperature sensors and output the Temperatures to serial console.

 The wiring is simple: In case of the esp8266:
 - D1    --> MAX3485 Pin 1